microsoft/data-formulator/README.md

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/microsoft/data-formulator?quickstart=1)

-<kbd>
-  <a target="_blank" rel="noopener noreferrer" href="https://codespaces.new/microsoft/data-formulator?quickstart=1" title="open Data Formulator in GitHub Codespaces"><img src="public/data-formulator-screenshot.png"></a>
-</kbd>

 ## News 🔥

 - [10-09-2024] Data Formulator python package released!
-  - You can now install Data Formulator using Python and run it locally, easily.
+  - You can now install Data Formulator using Python and run it locally, easily. [[check it out]](#get-started).
-  - Our Codespace configuration is also updated for fast start up ⚡️. [try it now!](https://codespaces.new/microsoft/data-formulator?quickstart=1)
+  - Our Codespace configuration is also updated for fast start up ⚡️. [[try it now!]](https://codespaces.new/microsoft/data-formulator?quickstart=1)

-- [10-09-2024] New experimental feature:
+- [10-09-2024] New experimental feature release:
   - Loading an image or a messy data snippet into Data Formulator, with AI parsing and cleaning it for you(!).

 - [10-01-2024] Initial release of Data Formulator, check out our [blog](https://www.microsoft.com/en-us/research/blog/data-formulator-exploring-how-ai-can-help-analysts-create-rich-data-visualizations/) and [video](https://youtu.be/3ndlwt0Wi3c)!

+<kbd>
+  <a target="_blank" rel="noopener noreferrer" href="https://codespaces.new/microsoft/data-formulator?quickstart=1" title="open Data Formulator in GitHub Codespaces"><img src="public/data-formulator-screenshot.png"></a>
+</kbd>

 ## Overview

 **Data Formulator** is an application from Microsoft Research that uses large language models to transform data, expediting the practice of data visualization.

-To create rich visualizations, data analysts often need to iterate back and forth among data processing and chart specification to achieve their goals.
-To achieve this, analysts need proficiency in data transformation and visualization tools, and they also spend effort managing the iteration history.
-This can be challenging!

 Data Formulator is an AI-powered tool for analysts to iteratively create rich visualizations.
-Unlike most chat-based AI tools where users need to describe everything in natural language, Data Formulator combines user interface interactions (UI) with natural language (NL) inputs.
+Unlike most chat-based AI tools where users need to describe everything in natural language, Data Formulator combines *user interface interactions (UI)* and *natural language (NL) inputs* for easier interaction.
 This blended approach makes it easier for users to describe their chart designs while delegating data transformation to AI.

-Check out these cool Data Formulator features that can help you create impressive visualizations!
-* Using the **blended UI and NL inputs** to describe the chart.
-* Utilizing **data threads** to navigate the history and reuse previous results to create new ones instead of starting from scratch every time.

 ## Get Started